 Now we're getting onto something that's really rather special: the Touch ID sensor on the iPhone 5S.
-You'll find it on the new iPad Air 2, iPad Mini 3 and obviously the iPhone 6 and iPhone 6 Plus, and it gives them a whole new level of functionality – it's much harder to enter a passcode on two-handed devices.
+You'll find it on the new iPad Air 2, and obviously the most recent iPhones, and it gives them a whole new level of functionality – it's much harder to enter a passcode on two-handed devices.

 Just look back at the Motorola Atrix with its back-mounted sensor… that didn't work at all.

 Well, that's not true with the Touch ID sensor on iPhone.
 It's phenomenal in the way it works, making it possible to have a phone that is as secure as having a passcode, but without the irritation of having to enter it a million times a day.